SirEdeonX/FFXIAddons/xivhotbar/README.md

 # xivhotbar - [WIP]
-This addon adds a hotbar
+This addon adds a hotbar to FFXI, akin to those of more modern MMOs, along with recast times and mp/tp costs.
+It can also trigger custom commands.

 ![alt text](http://i.imgur.com/RnpVLbZ.png)